sophie-ndalo/sophie-ndalo/README.md

 ### Hi there 👋 I'm Sophia

-I am a Full-stack Software Developer
+I am a Full-stack Software Developer and an AI/ML student

 - 🔭 I’m currently working on Fullstack React applications with Rails API
 - 🌱 I’m currently learning Python.